cslarsen/crianza/README.md

 ------------------

 Copyright (C) 2015 Christian Stigen Larsen

-Open source license; see the LICENSE file.
+See the LICENSE file for terms.